Dredging of Onondaga Lake Was Completed in 2014, A Year Ahead Of Schedule. Capping and Habitat Restoration Are On

 Protection of the public’s health and safety is an important part of every stage of the work to restore Onondaga Lake.
 Community Health and Safety Plans are reviewed by DEC and the New York State Department of Health.
 Air and odor monitoring results are available here.

 Dredging and capping began in July 2012.
 These are critical components of the lake cleanup plan, which is based on sound science and incorporates input from top national and local scientists, engineers, experts in the field, and community members, who have participated in a series of public meetings that have been held since 2004.
 Dredging was completed in 2014, a year ahead of schedule.
 Capping and habitat restoration are on schedule to be finished in 2016.

-Significant upgrades made by Onondaga County to its municipal wastewater treatment system plus the construction of an underground barrier wall, which intercepts contaminated groundwater from old industrial sites from reaching the lake, have improved lake water quality to the best it has been in decades.
+Significant upgrades made by Onondaga County to its municipal wastewater treatment system plus the construction of an underground barrier wall, which intercepts contaminated groundwater from old industrial sites from reaching the lake, have improved lake water quality to the best in 100 years.

 Progress continues at other sites near the lake.
 At Geddes Brook 17 acres of land have been transformed into a diverse new habitat for wildlife.
 The improved Geddes Brook is part of a green corridor connecting habitat from Onondaga Lake to upland sites.
 More than 166 species of fish, birds, and mammals have already returned to the restored wetlands and nearby areas.

 Wetlands around the old LCP Chemicals site in Geddes are filled with more than 12,000 native trees and plants that are attracting wildlife.